alexjlockwood/AndroidDesignPatterns/_drafts/2016-04-01-design-lib-sample-app.md

     // Give the card container top padding so that only the top edge of the card
     // initially appears at the bottom of the screen.
 The total padding will
-    // be the distance from the top of the screen to the FAB's top edge. setPaddingTop(child.findViewById(R.id.card_container),
+    // be the distance from the top of the screen to the FAB's top edge. final int toolbarContainerHeight = parent.getDependencies(child).get(0).getHeight();
+    setPaddingTop(child.findViewById(R.id.card_container),
         recyclerViewMaxHeight - toolbarContainerHeight);

+    // Offset the child's height so that its bounds don't overlap the toolbar container.
+    ViewCompat.offsetTopAndBottom(child, toolbarContainerHeight);

     // Return true so that the parent doesn't waste time laying out the
     // child again (any modifications made above will have triggered a second